ajhughesdev/ConnectFourApp/README.md

 #### Feature's List

-- a CRUD API including Entity Framework Core
+1. A CRUD API using the Entity Framework Core inluding a [form]("https://ajhughesdev.githubio/ConnectFourApp") whose input values of initials and score are saved to a localhost database and can be edited and deleted

-`"/players"` consists of a form whose input values of initials and score are saved to a localhost database and can be edited and deleted
+2. Asychronous when using the `HttpClient` service to consume a web API

-- asychronous when using the `HttpClient` service to consume a web API
+3.